Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 .withTimestampAssigner((tx, recordTimestamp) -> tx.getTimestamp());

-Key Takeaway: For most CEP applications, forBoundedOutOfOrderness() with a 5-10 second bound is the right choice.
-Set it too low and you will miss late events.
-Set it too high and your pattern matching will be delayed by that amount, since Flink cannot process an event time window until the watermark passes it.
+Key Takeaway: For most CEP applications, forBoundedOutOfOrderness() with a bound of 5–10 seconds is the appropriate choice.
+A bound that is too low causes late events to be missed, while a bound that is too high delays pattern matching by the same amount, since Flink cannot process an event-time window until the watermark passes it.

 Connecting to Real Data Sources